cs1302uga/cs1302-tutorials/junit/junit.md

 1. Compile the `CounterTest` class, specifying `bin` as the default package for compiled code.
 Since this class relies on your already-compiled `Counter` class and some JUnit dependencies, you need to include both `bin` and `junit-platform-console-standalone-1.5.2.jar` on the classpath.
-Try the following:
+   Try the following (see the note below if you have trouble):

    ```
    $ javac -cp bin:lib/junit-platform-console-standalone-1.5.2.jar \